python/cpython/Doc/library/ctypes.rst

 .. class:: c_char_p

-   Represents the C char \* datatype, which must be a pointer to a zero-terminated string.
+   Represents the C char \* datatype when it points to a zero-terminated string.
+For a general character pointer that may also point to binary data, ``POINTER(c_char)`` must be used.
 The constructor accepts an integer address, or a string.

 .. class:: c_double